-My Favourite Travel Movies
+My Favourite Travel Movies and Documentaries

 The English Patient

 The Constant Gardener

 You saw it coming, did not you?
 I watched it maybe five times before I traveled to Kenya and the soundtrack for this movie is as good as the movie itself.
 It is the story of an unlikely couple challenged by many external factors.
 Pharmaceutical companies is involved in the plot line and you know it rarely means a good thing.

 The Painted Veil

 Into the Wild

-I do not like any of Woody Allen’s Europe movies except for the Match Point but I adore all his NY movies (except for Whatever Works).
+I do not like any of Woody Allen’s Europe movies except for the Match Point but I adore all his New York movies (except for Whatever Works).
 I also liked Blue Jasmine taking place in San Francisco.
 Manhattan which is considered as Allen’s odd to NY is my all time favourite Woody Allen movie.
 Maybe together with Annie Hall and also maybe together with Husbands and Wifes and Hannah and Her Sisters.
 Oh and maybe together with New York Stories.
 Well, you get the picture.

 Such a sad movie depicting true events but this is the movie I always think of when I am in my beloved Switzerland around Eiger.
 One of the best climbing movies out there.

 Lost in Translation

 If you are traveling to Japan, you must watch this amazing movie directed by the equally amazing Sofia Coppola.
 This movie makes a great job reflecting that crazy side of Japan by also showing the solitude experienced by the outsiders in the middle of all that craziness.
 I love traveling to Japan for many different reasons and one of the reasons is to experience the loneliness you feel even when you are surrounded by such loudness – talking about you Tokyo!
 It is also by many considered one of the best love stories of all times.
 I concur with that.